-Necessary resolutions for the re-appointment of the aforesaid Directors have been included in the Notice convening the ensuing AGM and requisite details have been provided in the explanatory statement of the Notice.
-The Board recommends their re-appointment.
+Notice convening the ensuing AGM and requisite details have been provided in the explanatory statement of the Notice.
+The Board recommends their appointments.

-All the Independent Directors have given a declaration that they meet the criteria of independence as laid down under Section 149 of the Act and affirmed compliance with Wadia Code of Ethics and Business Principles as required under Regulation 26(3) of SEBI (LODR) Regulations, 2015.
+All the Independent Directors have given a declaration that they meet the criteria of independence as laid down under Section 149 of the Act and affirmed compliance with Wadia Code of Ethics and Business Principles as required under Regulation 26(3) of Listing Regulations.

-In the opinion of the Board, all the Independent Directors possess the integrity, expertise and experience including the proficiency required to be Independent Directors of the Company, fulfil the conditions of independence as specified in the Act and SEBI (LODR) Regulations, 2015 and are independent of the management and have also complied with the Code for Independent Directors as prescribed in Schedule IV of the Act.
+In the opinion of the Board, all the Independent Directors possess the integrity, expertise and experience including the proficiency required to be Independent Directors of the Company, fulfill the conditions of independence as specified in the Act and Listing Regulations and are independent of the management and have also complied with the Code for Independent Directors as prescribed in Schedule IV of the Act.